-Digital certificates are the means by which the Security Manager (SM) identifies other security devices.
-They are also used to sign security log records and in establishing Transport Layer Security (TLS) connections.
 This specification originally required each Secure Processing Block (SPB) to carry a single digital certificate to support each of these requirements.
-However, in some circumstances (e.g., new equipment designs and/or upgrades) evolving Federal Information Processing Standards (FIPS) have imposed the need for use of a second digital certificate within the Image Media Block (IMB).
-(FIPS requirements are addressed in Sections 9.5.2 Robustness and Physical Implementations and 9.7 Essence Encryption and Cryptography.)
+However, in some circumstances (e.g., new equipment designs and/or upgrades) evolving Federal Information Processing Standards (FIPS) have imposed the need for use of a second digital certificate within Media Blocks.
+(FIPS requirements are addressed in Sections 9.5.2 Robustness and Physical Implementations and 9.8 Digital Certificate, Extra-Theater Messages (ETM), and Key Delivery Messages (KDM) Requirements.)